-Pairing wine with soft cheeses requires finding a balance between the creamy texture and often delicate flavors of the cheese.
+Pairing soft cheeses with wine, requires finding a balance between the wine, the creamy texture and the delicate flavor of the cheese.

 Sparkling wines such as Champagne, Prosecco, or Cava can be excellent choices for soft cheeses.
 The bubbles cleanse the palate between bites, while the acidity complements the creaminess of the cheese.